BHAVSARRAHUL02/Bengaluru_House_Price_Prediction_Model/README.md

 - The main packages used are numpy, pandas, matplotlib, seaborn, pickle-mixin and sklearn.

 # Deployemnt :
-The web app has been build using basic HTML, CSS, Javascript, Flask.
+The web app has been build using basic HTML, CSS, Javascript, Flask and bootstrap.

 ![Final_Website](https://user-images.githubusercontent.com/75796904/130605278-7b1d9c54-6c73-4e69-8cdc-056ad0c93a45.png)